cytoflow/cytoflow/README.md

 or some [screenshots from the GUI](http://cytoflow.github.io/screenshots.html)

+## Cytoflow is developed sporadically.

-## Note: My 'day job' is teaching at a regional comprehensive college, so during the semester I may not have a huge amount of time to respond to bugs and feature requests.
+My 'day job' is teaching at a regional comprehensive college, so during the semester I may not have a huge amount of time to respond to bugs and feature requests.
 I'm still activately developing Cytoflow, so please continue to file bugs!

+## Cytoflow's development isn't free -- your support is appreciated.

+I pay several hundred dollars a year to sign the code so it can be installed on Windows and Mac systems.
+If you have found it useful, consider [contributing a few dollars on Ko-Fi?](https://ko-fi.com/bteague)

 ### What's wrong with other packages?